 Lever Handles

 The biggest benefit of lever handles is that they require very little effort to use.
 A flick of the wrist to tilt the handle is all you need to get the water going.
-There are 2 types of lever handles: single handle and double handle.
+There are two types of lever handles: single handle and double handle.
 Single handles control both hot and cold water.
 In double handles, each handle controls either hot or cold water.

 Joystick Handles